 How you can help: Show your child how to take “thank you” bites during a meal.
 After a small taste of a new food, your child can say, “No, thank you” or “Yes, thank you, I’d like some more.”
-But also bring along food he likes to make sure there’s something he’ll eat.
+But also bring along food your child likes.
 Forcing the issue isn’t worth compromising everybody’s holiday cheer.

 How you can help: Give your child a graceful out.
-If the party is local and you have a sitter (or he’s old enough to stay home by himself) let him stay behind.
-If you’re traveling and that’s not an option, find an out-of-the-way spot from which he can watch and engage on his own terms.
+If the party is local and you have a sitter (or if your child is old enough to stay home alone), it’s OK for your child to miss this gathering.
+If you’re traveling and that’s not an option, find an out-of-the-way spot from which your child can watch.
 Maybe there’s a table that’s removed from the chaos.
 You can also ask the host if there’s another room your child can hang out in.

 Why it may cause anxiety: Chitchat like “How much you’ve grown!” or “How’s school going?” is common at holiday gatherings.
 But some kids with anxiety are uncomfortable talking about school, because it can trigger negative emotions.
 Other kids might struggle with conversation skills.

 How you can help: Talk with your child’s school about expectations for the performance.
 How often will they rehearse?
 How can you help prepare your child at home?
-Work together to create a game plan for your child to subtly leave the stage if he gets overwhelmed or needs a break.
+Work together to create a game plan for your child to discreetly leave the stage if it’s too overwhelming.

 Why it may cause anxiety: Kids hear a lot about who knows if they’re “naughty or nice.”
 Add books like Elf on the Shelf or Mensch on a Bench to the mix, and kids who think very literally may not understand that they aren’t really being watched.

-How you can help: Consider letting your child in on the secret and having him help with your Elf on the Shelf’s antics.
-Reading fables and fairy tales together lets you talk about how some books exaggerate to express a message—like stories about being “naughty or nice!”
-If your child likes to draw or write poetry, it might be fun for him to create a funny “alternative” story.
+How you can help: Consider letting your child in on the secret.
+Helping out with your Elf on the Shelf’s antics can make kids feel grown up.
+Reading fables and fairy tales together lets you talk about how some books exaggerate to express a message — like stories about being “naughty or nice!”
+Kids who like to draw or write poetry might enjoy creating a funny “alternative” story.
 It’s hard for a laughing brain to be anxious.